DKapin/wp-spin/README.md

 ### Installing from npm (Recommended)

-The easiest way to install wp-spin is using npm:
+The easiest way to install wp-spin is through npm:

 ```bash
 npm install -g wp-spin